ipsy-md/medusa-docs/content/tools/vnc.rst

 then -> configurate Putty:

+but before start the vnc Server see by medusa/access!!

-PuTTY is an SSH telnet client which, with a VNC Viewer, connects to the GUI.
+A) PuTTY configuration: is an SSH telnet client which, with a VNC Viewer, connects to the GUI.
 The steps after downloading PuTTY is as follows:

       1. Specify host name as your medusa login (name@medusa.ovgu.de) and Port 22
       2. On the right hand side, click on the + next to SSH and then click Tunnels.